olaviinha/PaintingStoner/README.md

 https://joku.asia/painting-stoner

-![Painting Stoner in action](https://storage.googleapis.com/olaviinha/github/ps-4fps.gif) Screen recording vs. camera recording.
-Note that the fading animation is much smoother in reality than in this 4 frames per second gif.
+![Painting Stoner in action](https://storage.googleapis.com/olaviinha/github/ps-4fps.gif) (Note that the fading animation is much smoother in reality than in this 4 frames per second gif.)